shrutiii87/hdfc-credit-card-analytics-dashboard/README.md

 2. Open `HDFC_Bank_Dashboard.pbix` in Power BI Desktop
 3. If background not loading, manually add from `assets/` folder: Insert > Image > Select background.png > Send to Back
 4. Go to Transform Data to see Power Query steps
-5. Press Ctrl + Click on visuals to see interactions
+5. Press Ctrl + Click on visuals to see interactionsc
-6. Play the video in `/video` folder to understand filtering logic

----

-## 📸 Screenshots

-> Add screenshots here after exporting from Power BI.

-- Executive Overview
-- Customer & Card Analytics
-- Transactions & Risk Detail

 ---